Fahmi Aliman

-Mohd Fahmi bin Aliman (Jawi: محمد فهمى عليمن; born 1972) is a Singaporean politician who has been serving as Mayor of South East District since 2020.
-A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Geylang Serai division of Marine Parade GRC since 2020.
+Mohd Fahmi bin Aliman (Jawi: محمد فهمى عليمن; born 1972) is a Singaporean businessman, politician and former army colonel who served as Mayor of South East District from 2020 to 2025.
+A member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) representing the Geylang Serai division of Marine Parade Group Representation Constituency (GRC) from 2020 to 2025.

 Early life and education

 Fahmi was born in 1972 in Singapore to a father who was a gas checker and a mother who was a cleaner, and has two siblings.

 He attended Jubilee Primary School and Jurong Secondary School before graduating from Ngee Ann Polytechnic with a diploma.

 Fahmi subsequently went on to complete a Bachelor of Engineering with honours degree at the University of Liverpool.
 He also has a graduate diploma from the National University of Singapore in defence technological science.

 Career

+Fahmi is the football advisor for Singapore Premier League club Geylang International.

+After leaving the Singapore Army in 2019, Fahmi had a brief stint as the deputy chief executive of Majlis Ugama Islam Singapura (MUIS), before leaving to join the National Trades Union Congress (NTUC) as Director of the Administration and Research Unit in March 2020.

 Military career

-Fahmi served in the Singapore Army for 26 years and attained the rank Colonel.
+Fahmi served in the Singapore Army for 26 years and attained the rank of Colonel.
 He was deployed for six months to Blangpidie, Sumatra, Indonesia for the Aceh Monitoring Mission in 2005, and six months in Kabul, Afghanistan in 2012 as part of Singapore's contribution to the International Security Assistance Force (ISAF).
 He was awarded Pingat Penghargaan (Tentera) in 2014 and Long Service Medal (Military) in 2017.

-In 2019, Fahmi left the Singapore Armed Forces (SAF) and had a brief stint as the deputy chief executive of Majlis Ugama Islam Singapura (MUIS), before leaving to join the National Trades Union Congress (NTUC) as Director of the Administration and Research Unit in March 2020.
+In 2011, Fahmi served as the Parade Commander for National Day Parade.
+In 2018, Fahmi was Singapore Armed Forces' (SAF) Mission Commander to the Humanitarian Aid to Laos.

+In 2019, Fahmi left the SAF.